arzwa/wgd/README.md

 the instructions [here](https://www.sylabs.io/docs/)

-If you have singulaity installed (and you're in the virtual machine when running on Windows or Mac), you can run (from within the cloned repository)
+If you have singulaity installed (and you're in the virtual machine when running on Windows or Mac), you can run the following to get the container

-    sudo singularity build wgd.simg Singularity
+    singularity pull --name wgd.simg shub://arzwa/wgd

-to build the container.
 Then you can use ``wgd`` as follows

     singularity exec wgd.simg wgd <command>